kaiiiichen/kaiiiichen.github.io/content/projects/SudoSodoku.md

 summary: "A terminal-style Sudoku experience for iOS, designed for logical purists."
 ---

-**A terminal-style Sudoku experience for iOS, designed for logical purists.**

 **SudoSodoku** is a minimalist, keyboard-centric (conceptually) puzzle game that brings the Linux terminal aesthetic to your iPhone.
 It strips away the distractions of modern casual games, offering a raw, focus-driven environment powered by a robust algorithmic core.

 ### **🚀 What's New in v0.5.0 Beta**